noiseprotocol/nls_spec/nls.md

 ## 5.2.
 NoiseZeroLink

-NoiseZeroLink adds a 0-RTT capability to NoiseLink.
-NoiseZeroLink can deliver encrypted and authenticated data in the first handshake payload.
+NoiseZeroLink is a superset of NoiseLink which adds a 0-RTT capability.
+NoiseZeroLink can deliver encrypted and authenticated data in the first handshake payload by using the server's static public key.
+If the client has an incorrect view of the server's static key, or doesn't know the server's static key, then NoiseZeroLink uses the same 1-RTT `XX` handshake as NoiseLink.

 NoiseZeroLink uses the same messages and Noise protocols as NoiseLink, plus two additional protocols: